Welcome to FeatureScript

 Parameter groups

-Parameters can be combined into a collapsible group.
+Parameters can be combined into a collapsible group and can be nested.
 Parameter groups can be useful for simplifying large feature dialogs and for indicating which parameters belong together.
 To define a parameter group, enclose it in a statement block and annotate it with Group Name, e.g.:

 annotation { "Group Name" : "My Group" }